marcosschroh/dataclasses-avroschema/docs/logical_types.md

 *(This script is complete, it should run "as is")*

+!!! note
-!!! nore annotate "To use `timestamp-micros` in avro schemas you need to use `types.DateTimeMicro`"
+    To use `timestamp-micros` in avro schemas you need to use `types.DateTimeMicro`

 ## UUID